 Relisting Homes to Change Average Days on Market

-One of the first things a buyer wants to know about a listing is how many days it's been on market.
-"Days on Market" (DOM) is the number of days a listing is active in multiple listing services before it enters into pending status.
+Usually, buyers want to know how many days a house has been on the market.
+Days on Market (DOM) refers to the number of days a listing is active in multiple listing services (MLS) before it enters into pending status.
 Pending status is when an offer has been accepted by the seller but the transaction hasn't yet closed.

 Average Days on Market